Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 4. Why is this room needed?

-Not wide corridor, little light; wooden door, light brown film, plastic plate; light and spacious, dark green board with doors, tables and posters to the right of the board, portraits of classic writers, quotations from books, wide windows, long yellowish curtains, high white ceiling, yellow-green linoleum; comfortable bright desks, chairs, a brown window table, cabinets against the right wall, cabinets in the corners; st ogy inte te.
+Not a wide corridor, little light; wooden door, light brown film, plastic sign; light and spacious, dark green board with doors, tables and posters to the right of the board, portraits of classical writers, quotes from books, wide windows, long yellowish curtains, high white ceiling, linoleum in yellow-green tones; comfortable light desks, chairs, a brown window table, cabinets on the right wall, cabinets in the corners; st ogy inte e.

-136. Composition (see the materials of the previous exercise).
+136. Essay (see materials from the previous exercise).

-137.1) The hook touches the bottom.
-Carefully touch the faucet.
+137. 1) The hook touches the bottom.
+Touch the tap carefully.
 Cause pain by touch.

-138.1) (direct meaning) I touch the wall with my hand.
+138. 1) (direct meaning) I touch the wall with my hand.
 Touch the floor with your fingers.
-Touching the ball on the net.
-Touching the language of the kzubam.
-2) (transl.)
-The director touched on the issue of discipline.
-The author of the pamphlet deals with the topic of educating willpower.
-3) (transl.)
-This does not concern you.
+The ball touches the net.
+Touching the tongue to the teeth.
+2) (translated) The director touched upon the issue of discipline.
+The author of the brochure touches on the topic of developing willpower.
+3) (translated) This doesn't concern you.
 The decision of the teachers' council will affect all students of the gymnasium.

 I. About education - noun.
 Topics (what?) about education.